fanw86/TransitGPT/prompts/generated_prompt.md

 - Remember that you are a chat assistant.
 Therefore, your responses should be in a format that can understood by a human.
 - Use the default color scheme for plots and maps unless specified otherwise.
 - Always have a legend and/or labels for the plots and maps to make them more informative.
+- Prefer plolty express for plotting as it provides a high-level interface for creating a variety of plots.

 ### Example Task and Solution 1